dmitrypol/dmitrypol.github.io/_drafts/redi-search-module.md

 ]
 {% endhighlight %}

-### Advanced options
+#### Indexing data already in Redis

+In our case we are using Redis both as primary DB and for RediSearch indexes.
+The core attributes (name, email, ...) are stored as Hashes in Ohm records and then created separately by RediSearch.
+We can use `FT.ADDHASH` to index existing hashes and avoid creating duplicates.

+{% highlight ruby %}
+# we could create the Hash via direct Redis API call
+user = Redis.new.hmset("gid://app/User/5", "name", "Bob", "email", "foo@bar.com",
+ "age", "100", "status", "active")
+# or via ORM
+user = User.new(name: 'Bob', email: 'foo@bar.com', age: '100', status: 'active')
+# now we pass GlobalID as the key to existing Redis hash
+User.ft_addhash(redis_key: user.to_global_id.to_s)
+# ft_search works the same
+User.ft_search(keyword: 'bob')
+  [1, "user1", ["name", "Bob", "age", "100", ...]]
+{% endhighlight %}

 #### Pagination

-But what if we have thousands of records match our search criteria?
+What if we have thousands of records that match our search criteria?
 We do not want to return all results at once.
+RediSearch supports `LIMIT offset num` (default offset is 0 and num is 10).
+We can easily get the total number of results and request them in batches.

 {% highlight ruby %}
+num_records = User.ft_search_count(keyword: 'bob')
+(0..num_records).step(5) do |n|
+  User.ft_search_format(keyword: 'Tom', offset: 0 + n, num: n)
+end
 {% endhighlight %}

-#### Indexing existing keys

-In our case we are using Redis both as primary DB and for RediSearch indexes.
-The core attributes are stored in Hashes in both Ohm fields and in RediSearch indexes.

-{% highlight ruby %}
-FT.ADDHASH

-{% endhighlight %}

 ### Auto complete

+RediSearch module also has `FT.SUGADD`, `FT.SUGGET`, `FT.SUGDEL` and `FT.SUGLEN`.
+Using these commands we can build an autocomplete feature to search for users by names or other attributes.
+These keys are completely separate from the other indexes.
+RediSearchRails library builds a Redis key by combining model name with attribute (`User:name`).

 {% highlight ruby %}

-{% endhighlight %}

-### Links

-{% highlight ruby %}

-{% endhighlight %}

-{% highlight ruby %}
+User.new(name: 'Bob')
+User.ft_suggadd(attribute: 'name', value: 'Bob') User.ft_sugget(attribute: 'name', prefix: 'b')
+# ["Bob"]
+# data in Redis
+{"db":0,"key":"User:name*","ttl":-1,"type":"trietype0",..}
 {% endhighlight %}